king-jojo/gluon-nlp/docs/examples/text_prediction/text_prediction_part1.md

 backbone.load_parameters(local_params_path)
 ```

-You can directly use the `backbone` to extract the contextual embeddings.
+You can directly use the backbone to extract the contextual embeddings.

-For BERT, it will output one embedding vector for the whole sentence --- `cls_embedding` and a bounch of contextual embedding vectors for each token --- `token_embeddings`.
+For BERT, it will output one embedding vector for the whole sentence --- cls_embedding and a bounch of contextual embedding vectors for each token --- token_embeddings.

 ```{.python .input}